 a quality of being authentic.
 Authentic - of undisputed origin; genuine.

-Being honest with yourself and others as to the person that you are.
+Being honest with ourselves and others as to the person that we are.
 This is something I strive to be and is a daily work in progress.

 Step 3 - Discipline